jiyexxnx/Advanced_Process_mining_team1/README.md

 ## Note
 - We assume the input csv file contains the columns named after the xes elements, e.g., concept:name
 - We assume the input event log contains a column named "event_nr" indicating the event orders for each case

+## Additional Notes
+- We run this code both on Windows and Mac OS systems on our local computers.
+- If you use Mac M1 chip, it’s better to switch to tensorflow-macos==2.9 and tensorflow-metal==0.5.0